CoEdIT: Text Editing by Task-Specific Instruction Tuning: Experimental Setup

 \subsection{Models}

-\paragraph{Baseline} We first evaluate our models with a no-edits baseline.
-Its output is simply a copy of the source input without the instruction.
-This strategy performs reasonably on tasks where the target output largely overlaps with the input (e.g., GEC).
+\paragraph{No-Edits Baseline} We first evaluate a no-edits baseline, where the output is simply a copy of the source input without the instruction.
+This strategy performs reasonably well on tasks where the target output largely overlaps with the input (e.g., GEC).

 \paragraph{Supervised Text Editing Models} We also evaluate existing LLMs for text editing that are not fine-tuned with instruction-specific data.
-Specifically, to understand the effect of task-specific fine-tuning, we train and evaluate against T5\footnote{As a consequence of its pre-training objective of infilling, the original T5 model cannot continue text well.
-Therefore, similar to \citet{schick2023peer}, we evaluate its \textit{LM Adapted} versions \cite{lester-etal-2021-power}, which are further trained with a language modeling objective.} \cite{raffel2020t5} models as primary alternatives of our \textsc{Flan-T5} models.
-Additionally, we also compare our models against \textsc{IteraTeR} \cite{du-etal-2022-understanding-iterative} and \textsc{DElIteraTeR} \cite{kim-etal-2022-improving}, which have shown strong performance on a variety of text editing tasks.\footnote{We are unable to make full comparisons against EdiT5 \cite{mallinson-etal-2022-edit5} and PEER \cite{schick2023peer} as the models are not publicly available.}
+Specifically, to understand the effect of task-specific fine-tuning, we evaluate against T5\footnote{The original T5 model cannot continue text well due to its infilling pre-training objective.
+Hence, similar to \citet{schick2023peer}, we evaluate its \textit{LM Adapted} versions \cite{lester-etal-2021-power}, which are trained with a language modeling objective.} \cite{raffel2020t5} models as primary alternatives of our \textsc{Flan-T5} models.
+We also compare our models against \textsc{IteraTeR} \cite{du-etal-2022-understanding-iterative} and \textsc{DElIteraTeR} \cite{kim-etal-2022-improving}, which have shown strong performance on a variety of text editing tasks.\footnote{We are unable to make full comparisons against EdiT5 \cite{mallinson-etal-2022-edit5} and PEER \cite{schick2023peer} as the models are not publicly available.}